Introduction to curl

 Because browsers do HTTP redirection for you automatically.

-curl, by default, do not support redirection.
+curl, by default, does not support redirection.
 But with an extra argument, you can instruct curl to follow redirects.

 curl -L google.com